genomicsclass/book/pages/ranktest.md

 ## Wilcoxon Rank Sum Test

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/robust/ranktest.Rmd).

 We learned how the sample mean and SD are susceptible to outliers.
 The t-test is based on these measures and is susceptible as well.
 The Wilcox rank test (equivalent to the Mann-Whitney test) provides an